oman276/owengames/writing/water-polo.md

 subtitle: ""
 preview: "OPG preview"
 date: "December 1, 2023"
-tags: ["quick", "writing"]
+tags: ["quick", "writing", "misc"]
 lat: "..."
 long: "..."
 ---

 Inner tube water polo.
-The *people’s* sport.
+The _people’s_ sport.

 Any devoted fan would attest that there’s simply no greater thrill on Earth than sitting on the edge of the PAC stands, watching the waves roll in our non-regulation size pool, feeling the tubes of the champions crash against each other, and hearing the thunderclap of shots sent and saved.

 Those who say that would be wrong.
 A greater thrill is playing.